Unpackerr/unpackerr/README.md

 parallel|`UN_PARALLEL`|`1` / Concurrent extractions, only recommend `1`|
 file_mode|`UN_FILE_MODE`|`0644` / Extracted files are written with this mode|
 dir_mode|`UN_DIR_MODE`|`0755` / Extracted folders are written with this mode|
+passwords|`UN_PASSWORD_0`|No default; empty list.
+Provide a list of RAR passwords to try.

+_Note about about providing `passwords`.
+If a wrong password is provided, the entire archive must be read before we know it's a bad password.
+Providing many passwords here can drastically slow down extractions and cause extra disk IO.
+You may also specify a password file by prefixing it with `filepath:`_

 ##### Sonarr